druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Raw CV RMSE 18193 (STD 2461)
 ```

-## 10. XGBoost with HyperOpt, Optuna, and Ray
+## 10. XGBoost with Hyperopt, Optuna, and Ray

-The steps to run a Ray tuning job with HyperOpt are:
+The steps to run a Ray tuning job with Hyperopt are:

 1. Set up a Ray search space with a config dict.
 2. Refactor the training job into a function which takes the config dict as an argument and calls `tune.report(rmse=rmse)` to optimize a metric like RMSE.